 You should never discuss your immigration status or conduct without your lawyer present.
 If you discuss your case alone, you might make serious mistakes that damage your defenses and increase your risk of deportation.

 The police can detain you for up to 48 hours while they assess your immigration status.
 If ICE believes that you should be deported, it will initiate the removal process.

 The U.S. government is targeting immigrants with criminal records, who provided inaccurate information to U.S. Citizenship and Immigration Services (USCIS), and those deemed a national security threat.
 However, we’ve heard of undocumented immigrants with minor criminal convictions getting deported.

 If you believe you’re at risk of deportation, it’s a good idea to consult with a deportation lawyer before ICE catches you.
-An immigration lawyer can help you build a deportation defense plan that protects your legal rights and ensures your family’s stability.
+A dedicated lawyer in Doraville can help you build a deportation defense plan that protects your legal rights and ensures your family’s stability.